-Make sure the camera battery is fully charged and the memory card has been emptied (if required).
+Make sure the camera battery is fully charged and the memory card has been formated (if required).
 Remove the camera strap and any lens mounted to the camera (if applicable).
 Make sure the bayonet catch of the camera body is equipped with a dust cap.
 Open the housing with the supplied allen key.
 Prior to mounting the camera in the housing, check the function and battery status of the HugyCheck system and leakage alarm.
 The HugyCheck system is located at the bottom of the camera support.
-Make sure a CR123 Lithium battery is installed correctly.
-Pushing and holding the switch on the HugyCheck system to the right will activate the battery test mode.
-If the LED turns green, the battery is OK.
-If the LED turns red, the battery does not have enough power left and needs to be replaced.
-By pushing the switch to the left, the HugyCheck system is activated.
+Make sure the battery of the HugyCheck system has enough charge left (see chapter 10 : Using the HugyCheck system).